vmware/terraform-provider-avi/website/docs/d/avi_role.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `filters` - Filters for granular object access control based on object labels.
+Multiple filters are merged using the and operator.
+If empty, all objects according to the privileges will be accessible to the user.
+Field introduced in 20.1.3.
+Maximum of 4 items allowed.
 * `name` - Name of the object.
 * `privileges` - List of list.
 * `tenant_ref` - It is a reference to an object of type tenant.